Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Deckboy Kåre Bjerkenes, Sarpsborg (injured)

-Deckboy Villy B. Olsen, Kvinedal (injured) and Bjarne Hansen, Vikedal.
+Deckboy Willy B. Olsen, Kvinedal (injured) and Bjarne Hansen, Vikedal.

-The 1st mate, the 3rd mate and the steward were also injured by shrapnel in the attack.
+The 1st mate and the 3rd mate were also injured by shrapnel in the attack (named in the crew list below).

 The maritime hearings were held in Calcutta on Apr.
 16-1942 with the captain, the 2nd mate, Able Seaman Hansen (helmsman) and Able Seaman Svendsen appearing.